-It is the student's responsibility to complete CITI-program Training and provide the certificate of completion for the basic course for responsible conduct of research to the PhD Program Director and program specialist prior to the start of classes.
+It is the student's responsibility to complete CITI-program Training and provide the certificate of completion for the basic course for responsible conduct of research to the PhD Program Director and program specialist prior to the start of participating in any research projects.
 All PhD students are required to keep the CITI training certifications current for the duration of the program.
 Based on the type of research that the student engages in with faculty, additional CITI program training courses may be required for participation.